dktr0/Punctual/REFERENCE.md

 mono [graph] -- takes multi-channel graphs down to a single channel by summing/mixing

 gate [graph] [graph] -- when the absolute value of the second graph is lower than the absolute value of the first graph the output is zero, otherwise the output is just the value of the second graph (note: unlike a typical audio noise gate this gate closes and opens immediately)

+zero [graph] -- returns a graph that is always 0 regardless of the input graph (useful for quickly silencing/erasing particular lines of code).
+The synonym 'zer0' is also available.

 ## Punctual Graph Functions Specialised for Graphics